Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 Descent Into CéeDescent Into Cée

-In a few more meters turn right yet again to pick up the AC-550 that goes into town.
+After a few more meters turn right yet again to pick up the AC-550 that goes into town.
+Your first café bar and the Albergue Talieiro, are on this corner.

 Walking Along the AC-550 Into the Center of TownWalking Along the AC-550 Into the Center of Town

-Continuing along the Rúa Magdalena, pass by three more accommodations on this street, the Hotel Larry, the Albergue A Casa da Fonte and the Albergue Tequeron on day three on the Finisterre Way.
+Continuing along the Rúa Magdalena, pass by three more accommodations on this street, the Hotel Larry, the Albergue A Casa da Fonte just after a historic cross, and the Albergue Tequeron on day three on the Finisterre Way.

 A few meters past the Albergue Tequeron, look for a ramp walkway to the left, at this waymark, shown below.